jonessarae/deep_learning_projects/bike_sharing/README.md

 * *Predicting_bike_sharing_data.ipynb* - jupyter notebook
 * *Predicting_bike_sharing_data.html* -  html version of jupyter notebook
 * *my_answers.py* - python file that defines the neural network
-* *requirements.txt* - text file of packages and their versions if using the *pip* command
-* *environment.yaml* - yaml file for the conda environment if using Anaconda or Miniconda

 - - - -
 ### Software